 GeneCards Summary for DCTN1 Gene

 DCTN1 (Dynactin Subunit 1) is a Protein Coding gene.
 Diseases associated with DCTN1 include Perry Syndrome and Neuropathy, Distal Hereditary Motor, Type Viib.
-Among its related pathways are Transport to the Golgi and subsequent modification and Immune System.
+Among its related pathways are DNA Damage and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include motor activity and cofactor binding.
 An important paralog of this gene is CLIP1.

 UniProtKB/Swiss-Prot for DCTN1 Gene